 Because complaints of this nature are more likely to be made by patients, this would imply many patients are unaware of what information can be shared without violating HIPAA – and although covered entities might not consider it their responsibility to educate patients, when HHS’ Office for Civil Rights follows up on patients’ complaints, the investigations can be disruptive.

 To avoid unnecessary disruption, it is worth ensuring patients understand what information can be shared without violating HIPAA – and the best way to do this is to ensure members of the workforce understand what information can be shared without violating HIPAA so they can explain to patients when information can be shared, who information is being shared with, and what for.

 Who Can Share Information without Violating HIPAA?

-Additionally, businesses that provide a service for or on behalf of a Covered Entity that involves uses or disclosures of PHI have to comply with the Privacy, Security, and Breach Notification Rules depending on what service is being provided.
+In addition, businesses that provide a service for or on behalf of a covered entity that involves uses or disclosures of PHI have to comply with the Privacy, Security, and Breach Notification Rules depending on what service is being provided.
 Information can be shared with these businesses without violating HIPAA provided a valid Business Associate Agreement is in place.

 What Information can be Shared without Violating HIPAA

 In the context of what information can be shared without violating HIPAA, there are three important considerations to take into account:

 - Is the information protected by HIPAA?

 - Can the information be shared permissibly?